bhallstein/TinyModel/Readme.md

 `insert()`

 Instance method.
 Insert an object into its corresponding table.
-You first construct an instance, filling out its properties, then simply call `insert()`.
+You first create an instance, filling out its properties, then simply call `insert()`.
 Return values:

 - the id of the inserted row on success
 - an array of errors if insert values did not match the field types or restrictions of the table columns